 - View challenges as overwhelming and something to be avoided

-- Get discouraged and give up when they face obstacles in the path of reaching their goals.
+- Get discouraged and give up when they face obstacles in reaching their goals

 - Avoid getting deeply involved and are less committed to groups and activities

 Self-efficacy can also play a role in health and healthy behaviors.
-For example, it can play a role in how much people persist in changing risk behaviors (such as quitting smoking or sticking to an exercise regimen).
+For example, it can affect how much people persist in changing risk behaviors (such as quitting smoking or sticking to an exercise regimen).

-Research suggests that many choices that directly impact health—including physical exercise, seat belt use, self-exams, dental hygiene, and smoking—are all dependent, at least in part, on self-efficacy.
+Research suggests that many choices that directly impact health—including physical exercise, seat belt use, self-exams, dental hygiene, and smoking—depend on self-efficacy, at least in part.

 How Self-Efficacy Develops

 As children have new experiences and gain new knowledge, they gain a better understanding of themselves and others.
-Their experiences with different tasks, people, and situations help contribute to this always growing and evolving sense of self-efficacy.
+Their experiences with different tasks, people, and situations help contribute to this continually growing and evolving sense of self-efficacy.

 1. Mastery Experiences

 Bandura believed that successfully tackling hands-on experiences is the best source of self-efficacy.

 “Enactive mastery experiences are the most influential source of efficacy information because they provide the most authentic evidence of whether one can muster whatever it takes to succeed,” he explained.

 2. Vicarious Experiences

 Observational learning can also play a role in the development of self-efficacy.
 By watching others, people can gain vicarious information that plays a role in their belief in their own abilities.

-Watching other people model behavior or skill can serve as an important way of learning, but it can also play a role in how well we think we would also be able to perform that task.
+Watching other people model behavior or skill can be an important way of learning, but it can also play a role in how well we think we would be able to perform that task.
 This can be particularly true when we observe people who we feel are very similar to us performing a task or exhibiting a skill

 “Efficacy appraisals are partly influenced by vicarious experiences mediated through modeled attainments.
 So modeling serves as another effective tool for promoting a sense of personal efficacy,” Bandura suggested

 3. Verbal Persuasion